-Okay, now that you know everything about steel drums, do you want to learn one new thing?
+Okay, now that you know everything about steel drums, do you want to learn something new?
 If the answer is yes, stay with us and learn how to play steel drums!

 This part will teach you the most basic and successful techniques for playing steel pan drums.
-So, keep reading to find out how this instrument works and how to play it like an expert.
+So, keep reading to learn how this instrument works and how to play it like an expert.

 Beginners guide for pan drums

-If you want to play pans, you will need to set them up perfectly, for the best sound.
-Set your drums on the hight that fits for you.
+If you want to play pans, you need to set them up perfectly for the best sound.
+Set your drums on the height that fits for you.

 To access it conveniently, you simply hang it about your waist.
 Furthermore, your hands will be in the right position for easier playing.

-You will need to be extremely good at balancing if you want to play this instrument for a longer time.
+You will need to be extremely good at balancing to play this instrument for a longer time.
 Don’t be too far or too close, and don’t be scared of the instrument.

 Learning how to grasp the pan mallet correctly is also a vital lesson.
 Different pannists use different grasping techniques according to their preference.
 To play it like a pro, you must select one of the following mallet grips:

 - With a fist, grip the pan mallet